mtitinger/zz_doc/01_development_methods/SEPASSFRNT-96-development.md

 * Architecture : we write Architecture and High-LEvel specification in the HLF Jira Ticket
 * Detailed Specification : detailed implementation notes, usage and testing note in the LLF tickets
 * Code writing : see Coding rules chapter
-* Code contribution : see COmmitting rules
+* Code contribution : see Committing rules
 * Code Review and Static Analysis : see Committing rules
 * Test construction and testing : See Test Strategy
 * Validation and Qualification : See Test Strategy
 * Release of Deliverables and Branching : See Release Strategy
 * Maintenance and Fixes : See Release and Maintenance Strategy

 ## Coding Rules